hugodamiaodias/hello-world/README.md

 # hello-world
-A test to learn how to create repositories
+The classic project.
+Here used to learn how to use github